-If you want to replace rectangular ducts with round ducts, you will have to use the rectangular to round duct transformation formula.
+If you want to replace rectangular ducts with round ducts, you will have to use the rectangular to round duct formula.
 This formula determines the needed round duct diameter you need to match the rectangular duct airflow.

 In HVAC, this is known as equivalent diameter.
 You will need a sufficient diameter of round ducts to keep the same CFM airflow running through the ducts.

 Example: Let’s say you currently have a 6×7 inch rectangular duct that can handle 200 CFM airflow.
 What size round duct do you need to replace the 6×7 inch rectangular duct?
 Using the rectangular to round duct transformation formula will tell you that you need a 7.1-inch round diameter duct.
 This round duct size can handle 200 CFM airflow.

 First, let’s look at the formula that translates rectangular duct size to round duct size.
 We will also look at a square to round duct transformation formula.